lacareer/Serverless-Pattern/Module-5-CICD/ReadMe.md

 Associate the policy AdministratorAccess with the new role Try the sam delete command again
 After the deletion completes, you must manually delete that role.

+# However, the below worked for me (https://repost.aws/knowledge-center/cloudformation-role-arn-error)
+it's a role problem, even if the user has the right policies you might do the following:

+Open the IAM console.
+In the navigation pane, choose Roles.
+In the Role name column, choose the IAM role that's mentioned in the error message that you received.
+If the roles doesn't exist:

+Create a new IAM role (CloudFormationFullAccess)

+Confirm that the new IAM role has the required permissions for AWS CloudFormation to perform create, update, or delete operations on resources in your stack.

+then try

+aws cloudformation delete-stack --stack-name YourStackName --role-arn arn:aws:iam::XXXXX:role/CloudFormationFullAccess (or the role name assigned)